MrCrypticxDev/xilla-docs/src/index.md

 ---
 # Introduction

-Welcome to Xilla Docs, home to any information you need regarding Xilla.
-If you run into trouble with Xilla, you'll always be able to return here.
-Consider this to be your comprehensive guide.
+Welcome to the Xilla Docs!
+Here you'll find all the information you need to know about Xilla.
+If you ever need help, you can always come back here.
+Think of this as your go-to guide for everything Xilla.

 ----------

 !!!warning PSA
-This documentation *is* being written as you're reading and is *not* done.
-For any issues please use the Discord server. https://discord.gg/gxxTrwRUPM
+Please note that this documentation is a work in progress and is not yet complete.
+If you have any questions or issues, please reach out to us on our Discord server at https://discord.gg/gxxTrwRUPM.
+Thank you!
 !!!